JtestAccount2018/GodelTechnologiesMastery/README.md

 # GodelTechnologiesMastery
-This is the mastery progect to Godel Technologies company HR
+This is the mastery progect for Godel Technologies company HR